JoshFrechette/Boxhub_OTS/README.md

 ## Deployment

+Assuming the user is using software like VisualCode or Atom, do the following.

-Clone the repo at `https://github.com/JoshFrechette/Boxhub_OTS.git`
+Clone the repo at `https://github.com/JoshFrechette/Boxhub_OTS.git` and open the project.

 Install the necessary packages `npm i @material-ui/core @material-ui/icons react-google-maps`